PFCCLab/TeraMoE/README.md

 ## Acknowledgement

-TeraMOE is developed based on [DeepEP](https://github.com/deepseek-ai/DeepEP) and [DeepGEMM](https://github.com/deepseek-ai/DeepGEMM), and is inspired by [UniEP](https://arxiv.org/abs/2604.19241) and [SonicMOE](https://github.com/Dao-AILab/sonic-moe).
+TeraMoE is developed based on [DeepEP](https://github.com/deepseek-ai/DeepEP) and [DeepGEMM](https://github.com/deepseek-ai/DeepGEMM), and is inspired by [UniEP](https://arxiv.org/abs/2604.19241) and [SonicMoE](https://github.com/Dao-AILab/sonic-moe).
 We sincerely thank the authors and contributors of these projects for their work.

 ## License